 1. Stock up on plenty of immune-boosting foods

 During the colder months, it becomes even more important to boost your immune system.
 Central heating, closed windows and going between cold outside temperatures and hot indoor environments can all increase the risk of getting ill, while the lack of sunlight can make you feel tired and affect your mood.
-The festive season can also be hectic at the best of times, but this year, the pandemic means that many of us will be dealing with additional stress – which can also suppress the immune system and increase the risk of infection.
+This year, the pandemic means that many of us will be dealing with additional stress – which can also suppress the immune system and increase the risk of infection.

 Making sure you’re eating plenty of immune-boosting foods is one of the best ways to stay healthy.